Energy Star: Buildings

-See the technical descriptions for models used in the rating system at.
-These documents provide detailed information on the methodologies used to create the energy performance ratings including details on rating objectives, regression techniques, and the steps applied to compute a rating.
+Models used in the rating system provide detailed information on the methodologies used to create the energy performance ratings including details on rating objectives, regression techniques, and the steps applied to compute a rating.
 Energy Star maintains a 1–100 national benchmarking rating for buildings based on building attributes depending on the category, including floor area, occupancy and energy consumption data into a free online tool provided by Energy Star.

 Energy Star energy performance ratings have been incorporated into some green buildings standards, such as LEED for Existing Buildings.
 In the U.S., builders of energy efficient homes are able to qualify for Federal Income tax credits and deductions.

 Energy Star estimated in 2020 that energy use in commercial buildings accounts for 20% of greenhouse gas emissions, costing more than $100B per year.

 Industrial facilities

 Some examples of specialised industrial facilities which Energy Star has designed specific performance ratings for include: